chrisjz/sm64vr/README.md

 * Mario has health.
 * Mario takes damage.
 * Improve Mario's left hand model stretching when using Sixense tracking.
-* Mouse controls moves entire body when it should just move the head.
 * Player can swim
 * Mario animations for:
  * running